Introduction

 - Write results to

-$OSAP_OUT/result.json - Exit with code 0 (regardless of pass/fail; the result determines pass/fail)
+$OSAP_OUT/result.json - Exit with code 0 if computation completed (regardless of data quality)

 Environment Variables